 Domains Grant Component Partnership Description Partnership Self-Rating

 Section A: Describe the activities and work your Part nership completed this year related to each bullet and sub-bullet.

-Activities Remember to highlight effort from each of f your logic model's focus area components.
+Activities Remember to highlight effort from each o of your logic model's focus area components.

 A1 Activities progress towards the

 Activities Partnership's goals and Initiatives.

-Describe the goals and evidence-
+• Describe the goals and evidence-

 based initiatives and

 interventions implemented

 during the school year for each

 focus area.

 A2 Alignment

-Activities Describe how the Partnerships
+Activities • Describe how the Partnerships

 goals and initiatives for each

 focus area coordinate and align

 services to:

 Students attending

 schools within an eligible

 school feeder pattern.

 The families and

 communities of students

 within an LEA school

 feeder pattern.

-Section B: I on how the partners within each Partnership work together to
+Section B: One evaluation requirement is to report on how the partners within each Partnership work together to

-Partnerships 1 n, reply to each bullet and sub-bullet with as much detail as
+Partnerships n, reply to each bullet and sub-bullet with as much detail as

 necessary to describe the Partnership.

 B1 Partnership Involvement

 Partnerships